rachelung/DSC180A-Result-Replication/README.md

 3. Implement the methods that generate results.
 Here, you are asked to generate some bash script and call it to leverage AutoPhrase.

+# (Final) Guidelines as established by project mentor:
+1. Try to randomly pick 100 multi-word phrases whose scores are greater than 0.5.
+Manually check them and see what's the percentage of high-quality phrases.

+2. Since these 100 multi-word phrases can be ranked by their scores, please plot a precision-recall curve too.

+3. Try to run the word2vec code on the phrasal segmentation results to obtain phrase embedding.

+4. Pick 3 high-quality phrases from your previous annotations in step 1, run a similarity search among all multi-word phrases whose scores are greater than 0.5, and report the top-5 results.
+Comment on the results.

 # run.py
 Running run.py (via python run.py) simply runs the bash script file auto_phrase_data_acquisition.sh